-- A. If PBMC culture is performed, we recommend the use of heparin as an anti-coagulant. - B. In an experiment where cells are stained with T-Select MHC Tetramer and antibodies, Clear Back (human FcR blocking reagent) may effectively block non-specific binding caused by macrophages or endocytosis, resulting in clear staining.
-Please refer to the data sheet (MBL, PN MTG-001) for details. - C. A Tetramer, which is constructed with the same allele of interest and an irrelevant peptide, may also be used as a negative control. - D. We recommend the use of anti-CD8 antibody, clone Hit8a (MBL, PN K0226-4) or SFCI21Thy2D3 (T8) because some anti-CD8 antibodies inhibit Tetramer-specific binding to TCR. - E. To reduce contamination of unlysed or nucleated red blood cells in the gate, we recommend the use of CD45 antibody and gating of the lymphocyte population. - F. Apoptotic, necrotic, and/or damaged cells are sources of interference in the analysis of viable cells by flow cytometry.
-Cell viability should be determined by 7-aminoactinomycin D (7-AAD) staining; intact viable cells remain unstained (negative).

-G. Cells do not need to be fixed before analysis if stained cells are analyzed by flow cytometry within several hours.
+- A. If cell cultivation is needed, we recommend the use of heparin as an anti-coagulant. - B. Clear Back reagent (human FcR blocking reagent) may effectively block non-specific binding caused by macrophages or endocytosis, resulting in clear staining when cells are stained with MHC Tetramer and antibodies.
+Please refer to the data sheet (MBL, PN MTG-001) for details - C. A Tetramer, which is constructed with the same allele of interest and an irrelevant peptide, may also be used as a negative control. - D. We recommend the use of the CD8 antibody (clone KT15), because some CD8 antibodies inhibit Tetramer-specific binding to TCR. - E. In the case of OT-I TCR transgenic mice, it is necessary to perform a cross-titration experiment with the Tetramer and the CD8 antibody (clone KT15) to determine the optimal concentration of both reagents. - F. To reduce contamination of unlysed or nucleated red blood cells in the gate, we recommend the use of CD45 antibody and gating of the lymphocyte population. - G. Apoptotic, necrotic, and/or damaged cells are sources of interference in the analysis of viable cells by flow cytometry.
+Cell viability should be determined by 7-aminoactinomycin D (7-AAD) staining; intact viable cells remain unstained (negative). - H. Cells do not require fixation prior to analysis if the stained cells are analyzed by flow cytometry within severalhours.